akbaritabar/akbaritabar.github.io/docs/index.md

 # Introduction

-<p>Hello there !</p>
+<p>Hello there!</p>

 <p>I am Ali (short for Aliakbar Akbaritabar).
-An Assistant Professor of Computational Social Science at the University of Rostock and Max Planck Institute for Demographic Research.</p>
+An Assistant Professor of Computational Social Science at the University of Rostock and Research Scientist at the Max Planck Institute for Demographic Research.</p>

 <p>I like to call myself a <strong>Social Data Scientist</strong>.
 It is mainly what data scientists are doing plus a sociological approach which is what I have been studying for most of my academic life.
 A couple of times I have been asked what does it mean, I have added a description below.</p>